 The Remarkable Ease of Local Window Blind Repair

-Your window blinds are an essential feature of your windows.
-As you look out your windows every day, you are always seeing those blinds, whether they are open, closed, or somewhere between those two states.
-The good news is, if anything ever happens to those blinds, you do not need to worry about window blind repair.
-Measuring material, swapping out pieces, all of that.
+Your blinds are an essential feature of your home.
+As you look out your windows every day, you are always seeing those blinds, whether they are open, closed or somewhere between those two states.
+Hopefully you like them.
+If so, the good news is, if anything ever happens, you do not need to worry about finding someone to repair your window blinds.
+Measuring materials, swapping out pieces, all of that.
 Don’t fret.
-We can handle fixing the blinds for you.
+We can handle any window blind repair for you.

-The Main Types of Shades and Blinds We Repair
+The Main Types of Shade and Window Blinds We Repair

 Vertical blinds tend to be thicker.
-Their “vanes,” or shafts of material, usually extend from the curtain rod down to just above the ground.
-Each vane, or panel, usually can tilt in orientation, so as to be either parallel with the window (or sliding door), perpendicular with that window, or somewhere in-between.
-Much as vertical stripes are said to be “slimming,” in apparel, vertical blinds can give a window the appearance of being taller and narrower.
+Their “vanes,” or shafts of material, usually extend from the rod down to just above the ground.
+Each vane, or panel, usually can tilt in orientation, so as to be either parallel with the window (or sliding door), perpendicular with that window or somewhere in between.
+Much as vertical stripes are said to be “slimming,” in clothing, vertical blinds can give a window the appearance of being taller and narrower.

 Wood and Faux Wood Blinds

 When blinds are made of wood, they are generally thicker and wider than Mini Blinds.
 Usually these blinds are between 2” and 3” thick.
-We can always replace individual slats, or whole set of slats, if the wood becomes discolored or mildewed.
+We can always replace these window blinds’ individual slats, or whole set of slats, if the wood becomes discolored or mildewed.

-These are flat shades, made of a continuous piece of material – most often vinyl, fabric, or a screen material.
+These are flat shades made of a continuous piece of material – most often vinyl, fabric or a screen material.
 They roll up on a tube or a dowel, most commonly.
-If your roller shades are proving difficult to roll up, we can fix that for you.
+If your roller shades are becoming difficult to roll up, we can fix that.

 Cellular and Honeycomb Shades

-These shades are a cross between the roller shades and separated blinds.
-They are pleated.
-In other words, this is one continuous piece of material that folds onto itself to stack when raised.
+These are a cross between roller shades and separated blinds.
+They are pleated, so one continuous piece of material folds onto itself to stack when raised.